Redundant, Secure, and Open Short Domains: A Vision for Multi-Provider Apex Domain Aliases to Enable DNS Diversity

 - Ensure every device in your network checks a DNS security tool and that domain name resolution is not for malware, phishing, or a botnet.
-Akamai's Enterprise Threat Protector (ETP) and DNS Infrastructure (DNSi) and Security and Personalization Services (SPS) transform your basic DNS resolver into a security tool.
+Akamai's Secure Internet Access and DNS Infrastructure (DNSi) and Secure Internet Access Services (SIA) transform your basic DNS resolver into a security tool.

 - Sign Up and Search Akamai's Community, which provides access to a range of Akamai resources.